Jerry Rice: Final 49ers' seasons (1995–2000)

 Rice made a full recovery, coming back in time for the 1998 regular season opener.
 In Week 4, against the Atlanta Falcons, he had eight receptions for 162 receiving yards and two receiving touchdowns in the 31–20 victory.
 In Week 11, in another game against the Falcons, he had ten receptions for 169 receiving yards and a receiving touchdown.
-Overall, he recorded 82 catches for 1,157 yards and nine touchdowns, becoming the oldest receiver ever to record a 1,000-yard season, at age 36, and returned to the Pro Bowl team.
+Overall, he recorded 82 catches for 1,157 yards and nine touchdowns, becoming the oldest receiver to record a 1,000-yard season, at age 36, and returned to the Pro Bowl team.
 San Francisco made the postseason with a 12–4 record.
 They faced the Packers once again the Wild Card Round.
 Although Rice only had one catch for six yards in the game, the 49ers defeated the Packers 30–27.
 San Francisco was defeated in the Divisional Round by the Atlanta Falcons 18–20.
 Rice had a receiving touchdown in the loss.

 In Week 13 of the 1999 season, Rice had nine receptions for 157 receiving yards and two touchdowns in the 44–30 loss to the Cincinnati Bengals.
 In the 49ers' regular season finale against the Atlanta Falcons, he had six receptions for 143 yards in the 34–29 defeat.
 Rice finished the 1999 season with 67 receptions for 830 yards and five touchdowns.
 The season was the first that Rice failed to reach 1,000 yards receiving while playing in all 16 games.
 San Francisco struggled as a whole, going 4–12 and missing the postseason, losing 11 out of their last 12 games after Young had concussion troubles, leading him to retire after the season.

 In the 2000 season, his final season in San Francisco, he again missed 1,000 receiving yards, with 75 receptions for 805 yards and seven touchdowns.
 The 2000 season marked Rice's first without having a game where he recorded at least 100 receiving yards.
 In his final home game against the Bears, he had seven receptions for 76 yards in the 17–0 victory.
 It was the same game in which Terrell Owens set the single-game record for receptions, with 20.
 That angered Rice as he wanted it to be a special day for him, not for Owens, and many of Owens' receptions were intentionally called in order for him to break the record.
 San Francisco again struggled going 6–10 and missing the postseason.